zixiaohuang9874/Song-Rec-App/README.md

 │
 ├── deliverables/                     <- Any white papers, presentations, final work products that are presented or delivered to a stakeholder
 │
-├── docs/                             <- Sphinx documentation based on Python docstrings.
-Optional for this project.
-│
 ├── figures/                          <- Generated graphics and figures to be used in reporting, documentation, etc │
 ├── models/                           <- Trained model objects (TMOs), model predictions, and/or model summaries